-Does not participate in professional development ctivities, even when such ctivities are recommended by upervisor(s) for the levelopment of skills.
-Participation in professional development activities is limited to those that are convenient or are required. -Rarely seeks opportunities for Seeks out opportunities for professional development based on an individual assessment of need. -Seeks opportunities for Provides a leadership role in seeking out professional development opportunities for increasing knowledge of best practices and makes a substantial contribution to the profession through such activities as offering workshops to colleagues. -Seeks opportunities for continued • • • • • • • • • • • • • • • • • • • • -Rarely seeks opportunities for Sooks apportunities for Socks apportunities for continued or continued professional evelopment Does not participate in any ctivity that might enhance nowledge or skill. continued professional development -Participates in professional development when they are required. continued professional development -Seeks regular opportunities for professional development. -Welcomes colleagues and -Seeks regular opportunities for professional development, including initiating action research. -Actively seeks feedback from Purposefully resists iscussing performance with upervisors or colleagues.
-Makes no effort to participate professional organizations. -Reluctantly accepts feedback from supervisors and colleaguesRarely participates in professional organizations. supervisors into the classroom for the purposes of gaining insight from their feedback. -Actively participates in organizations designed to contribute to the profession. supervisors and colleagues. -Takes an active leadership role in professional organizations in order to contribute to the profession. cti no Pui isc up Ma wity that might enhance wledge or skill. rposefully resists cussing performance with ervisors or colleagues. kes no effort to participate development when they are required. rposefully resists cussing performance with ervisors or colleagues. kes no effort to participate development when they are required. -Reluctantly accepts feedback from supervisors and colleagues. -Rarely participates in development when they are required. -Reluctantly accepts feedback from supervisors and colleagues. -Respondent to participate rofessional organizations. development when they are required. -Reluctantly accepts feedback from supervisors and colleagues. -Rarely participates in professional organizations. development when they are required. -Welcomes colleagues and supervisors into the classroom for the purposes of gaining insight from their feedback. -Actively participates in organizations designed to
+Unsatisfactory Needs Improvement Proficient Excellent 4e: Growing and Developing Professionally Does not participate in professional development activities, even when such activities are recommended by supervisor(s) for the development of skills.
+Participation in professional development activities is limited to those that are convenient or are required.
+Seeks out opportunities for professional development based on an individual assessment of need.
+Provides a leadership role in seeking out professional development opportunities for increasing knowledge of best practices and makes a substantial contribution to the profession through such activities as offering workshops to colleagues.
+4e: Critical Attributes -Does not seek opportunities for continued professional development -Does not participate in any activity that might enhance knowledge or skill. -Purposefully resists discussing performance with supervisors or colleagues. -Makes no effort to participate in professional organizations. -Rarely seeks opportunities for continued professional development -Participates in professional development when they are required. -Reluctantly accepts feedback from supervisors and colleagues. -Rarely participates in professional organizations. -Seeks opportunities for continued professional development -Seeks regular opportunities for professional developmentWelcomes colleagues and supervisors into the classroom for the purposes of gaining insight from their feedbackActively participates in organizations designed to contribute to the profession. -Seeks opportunities for continued professional development -Seeks regular opportunities for professional development, including initiating action research. -Actively seeks feedback from supervisors and colleagues. -Takes an active leadership role in professional organizations in order to contribute to the profession.